-Jan 10, 2012 Robert Howe named IEEE Fellow Biorobotics expert honored for contributions to the electrical and information technologies and sciences for the benefit of humanity and the profession Robotics, Electrical Engineering, Bioengineering
+Jan 10, 2012 Robert Howe named IEEE Fellow Biorobotics expert honored for contributions to the electrical and information technologies and sciences for the benefit of humanity and the profession Robotics, Electrical & Computer Engineering, Bioengineering

 Nov 21, 2011 Kilobots are leaving the nest Swarm of tiny, collaborative robots will be made available to researchers, educators, and enthusiasts Robotics, Computer Science

-Mar 7, 2011 Three SEAS grad students selected to present new technology at URES "Cathbot," multi-core voltage regulator, and biosensor chosen for high-profile presentation to venture capitalists and entrepreneurs Robotics, Health / Medicine, Electrical Engineering, Bioengineering
+Mar 7, 2011 Three SEAS grad students selected to present new technology at URES "Cathbot," multi-core voltage regulator, and biosensor chosen for high-profile presentation to venture capitalists and entrepreneurs Robotics, Health / Medicine, Electrical & Computer Engineering, Bioengineering

 Jan 18, 2011 Q&A with Amy Kerdok '06 (Ph.D.)
 "Harvard felt individualized versus institutionalized, and that was a good fit for me," says the clinical engineer Robotics, Health / Medicine, Bioengineering